Baduit/TopFlight/README.md

 The code uses c++ 20 (concepts essentially), It probably needs few adjustements to compile with msvc, but I will do it soon

 # Todo:
-- Add the boolean type
+- Add the boolean type and add instructions to use them (comparaison operations)
+- Add comparaison operations
 - Add a way to call condionnaly instructions set
-- Make something usefull with arrays
+- Make something usefull with arrays and strings (which are basically arrays of chars)
 - Make a cool interactive interpreter and a C library
 - Proper exception and not just throw some std::runtime_error like a moron
 - Support msvc